israelpereira55/CVRPPLOT/README.md

 # CVRPPLOT
-A python implementation which plot the solution file of CVRP instances.
+A python implementation that plots the solution file of CVRP instances.